rust-lang/book/nostarch/chapter13.md

 move values out of the environment.
 If we’re interested in the number of times `sort_by_key` is called, keeping a counter in the environment and incrementing its value in the closure body is a more straightforward way to calculate that.
-This closure works with `sort_by_key` because it is only capturing a mutable reference to the `num_sort_operations` counter and can therefore be called more than once:
+The closure in Listing 13-9 works with `sort_by_key` because it is only capturing a mutable reference to the `num_sort_operations` counter and can therefore be called more than once:

+Filename: src/main.rs

 ```
 #[derive(Debug)]